schr0841/cnn_project/README.md

 ## Comparison of Chaining and Ensembling Models

 We trained the custom_cnn model and the ResNet50 model on the CT chest scan images in the training_set directory.
 This directory contained 613 files belonging to four classes.
 Similarly, a testing_set of 315 files belonging to four classes and a validation_set of 72 files belonging to 4 classes, were created for use in validating the model during training, and for evaluating the model after training.
+One class pertained to images without cancer.
+Three classes pertained to one each of three forms of cancer.

+The data sets were generated using the tf.keras.preprocessing.image_dataset_from_directory method.
+This is to say they were not generated using image data generators.

 ![Screenshot 2024-09-08 163909](https://github.com/user-attachments/assets/f2faf09f-0a55-453d-ad60-ba0415310570)